Top bankers expect EU stress tests to reignite banking M&A

 There is unlikely to be significant further consolidation in the Spanish banking sector, which has already shrunk from about 50 players at the start of the sovereign debt crisis to fewer than 10.

-Italian banks, however, appear still to have some way to go as the likes of Banca Monte dei Paschi di Siena (BMPS.MI) and Banco Popolare BAPO.MI, the country’s third and fourth-largest banks respectively, seek to raise more capital.
+Italian banks, however, appear still to have some way to go as the likes of Banca Monte dei Paschi di Siena and Banco Popolare, the country’s third and fourth-largest banks respectively, seek to raise more capital.

-Mid-sized Italian banks are candidates for mergers, Bank of Italy Governor Ignazio Visco and the CEOs of Italy’s two largest banks, UniCredit (CRDI.MI) and IntesaSanpaolo (ISP.MI), told Reuters in interviews in Davos.
+Mid-sized Italian banks are candidates for mergers, Bank of Italy Governor Ignazio Visco and the CEOs of Italy’s two largest banks, UniCredit and IntesaSanpaolo, told Reuters in interviews in Davos.

 “For sure, some (mid-level) banks will need some additional capital.
 It’s possible to start to see consolidation at that level,” UniCredit CEO Federico Ghizzoni said.